Digital-Production-Aachen/OpenVectorFormatTools/ReaderWriter/OVFReaderWriter/Readme.md

 The LUTs themselves are protobuf messages, the .proto file can be found at [protobuf/ovf_lut.proto](OVFReaderWriter/protobuf/ovf_lut.proto).

+All protobuf messages (LUTs, JobShell, WorkPlaneShells, VectorBlocks) are written to the file using the `WriteDelimitedTo` method and can be read using the `ParseDelimitedFrom` method in protobuf libraries.

 ## Structure overview

 | Length (bytes) | Description | Values | Annotation |